GravityRP101/fs-mumberecoding/README.md

 ## How It Works

-This Is A Wide ServerSide VoiceChat Spy To Find Cheaters,Racists,DramaQueens,Erps,People With Bad Microphones, Mind You Use This At Your Own Risk Sometimes Players Talk Sh*t About Staff/Devs/Server/OtherPlayers This Can Cause A Bunch Of Drama If You Have A Bunch Of DramaQueen Staff Mind You This Can Be Sometimes Wrong Make Sure You Hear The Right Thing Instead Of Baning
+This Is A Wide ServerSide VoiceChat Spy To Find Cheaters,Racists,DramaQueens,Erps,People With Bad Microphones, Mind You Use This At Your Own Risk Sometimes Players Talk Sh*t About Staff/Devs/Server/OtherPlayers This Can Cause A Bunch Of Drama If You Have A Bunch Of DramaQueen Staff Mind You This Can Be Sometimes Wrong Make Sure You Hear The Right Thing Instead Of Banning

 ## How To Install It